LINWEN607/congregate/runbooks/direct-transfer-migrations.md

 Refer to the documentation here for [using Congregate with Direct Transfer](https://gitlab-org.gitlab.io/professional-services-automation/tools/migration/congregate/direct-transfer-usage/) for migrations.

 - For the list of project items migrated by Direct Transfer itself, refer to the [documentation here](https://docs.gitlab.com/ee/user/group/import/migrated_items.html#migrated-project-items)
 - For **some** items, which are **not** migrated by Direct Transfer, Congregate migrates them post (DT) import.
 Refer to the [features matrix](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/gitlab-migration-features-matrix.md) for a detailed list of items which Congregate migrates post-import.

 ### Mapping of Placeholder users (from source) to users (on destination)

 #### Placeholder user behavior when importing

 Take note of [this behavior](https://docs.gitlab.com/ee/user/project/import/#placeholder-user-limits) when importing the same project twice into a destination instance.

 #### Mapping Placeholder users via the UI

-The mapping of Placholder users to user accounts is done by the group owner(s) of the top level group on the destination.
+The mapping of Placeholder users to user accounts is done by the group owner(s) of the top level group on the destination.

 - Group owners can access the list of Placeholder users created by following the [steps here](https://docs.gitlab.com/ee/user/project/import/#view-placeholder-users).
 - To begin reassigning users, group owners may follow the [steps here](https://docs.gitlab.com/ee/user/project/import/index.html#request-reassignment-in-ui).